 Of course, a subscriber’s needs may not be the only things that change.
 Their motivation for using your product may evolve, and so too may their behavior around it.

 For example, if your product is a food subscription service, perhaps they signed up as a pescatarian.
-After a few months of pescatarian dishes and recipes, they may want to explore veganism.
-How are you going to offer your vegan products and recipes if you don’t know about this shift?
+After a few months of pescatarian dishes and recipes, they may want to explore vegetarianism.
+How are you going to offer your vegetarian products and recipes if you don’t know about this shift?

 It’s easy to see that customer satisfaction can dip if their needs, motivations, and behaviors change and the product they’re using doesn’t continually meet them where they are.
 No one wants to see a new hamburger product offering when they’ve never liked ground beef to begin with.